SergeantMahdi/CPP_Logger/README.md

 > [!NOTE]
-> NEW UPDATE: The structure has been change, read the doc for the usage of loggingsystem
+> NEW UPDATE: The structure has been changed, read the doc for the usage of loggingsystem

 > [!NOTE]
 > NOTE: Thread Safety is added